louismullie/temp-data/markdown_final/117a24fd-d3c4-c9ff-c8f8-38d4ffc2dbc3.md

 Study selection

 The PRISMA guidelines were totally followed for selection of eligible studies.
 This protocol was conducted through exclusion of duplicate studies and the selection of eligible investigations based on the inclusion/exclusion criteria.
 During paper searching, the citations were imported into the Citation Management Software (EndNote).
 Duplicate papers were selected and merged.
 During the primary screening, the Title and Abstract of the papers were assessed and irrelevant investigations were excluded.
 In the secondary screening process, full texts of studies were provided and re-evaluated.
 Eligible papers with extractable data were considered in this regard.
 In order to prevent the probable bias, all stages were carried out by two independent researchers.
-Any potential disagreements regarding the paper’s selection were re-evaluated by the corresponding author.
+Any potential disagreements regarding the paper's selection were re-evaluated by the corresponding author.

 ---